 How Do Outdoor Security Cameras Work?

 The most up-to-date wireless home security cameras transmit video quality data through a radio transmitter.
 The data is then collected and stored, either via cloud storage or a built-in device.
 Wired outdoor security cameras works in much the same way, except that the signal is sent to the video storage device via wires instead of radio signals.

 Infrared LEDs (or IR LEDs) detect the photons that escape an object or animal as it emits heat.
 These photons are then converted to electrons, which can then, in turn, be processed into visible images, even if the security camera or floodlight camera itself is surrounded by total darkness

-Some outdoor cctv for home are small and designed to be hidden in inconspicuous places, while others are placed outside of the house, often with window stickers detailing their presence.
+Some outdoor security cameras are small and designed to be hidden in inconspicuous places, while others are placed outside of the house, often with window stickers detailing their presence.
 This is supposed to act as a deterrent to would-be intruders.

 Quality of the Footage